ibm-cloud-docs/text-to-speech/SSML-expressive.md

 # Expressive SSML
 {: #expressive}

 By default, the {{site.data.keyword.texttospeechshort}} service synthesizes text in a neutral declarative style.
-The service extends SSML with an `<express-as>` element that lets you indicate expressiveness by converting text to synthesized speech in a variety of speaking styles.
+The service extends SSML with an `<express-as>` element that effects expressiveness by converting text to synthesized speech in various speaking styles.
 The element is analogous to the SSML element `<say-as>`, which specifies text normalization for formatted text such as dates, times, and numbers.
 {: shortdesc}

 ## Language support